datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 Peacebuilders and mediators increasingly look to social media to gauge public sentiment and identify emerging tensions.
-Yet collecting and analyzing massive volumes of data from diverse platforms can be overwhelming.
+Yet collecting and analyzing massive volumes of data from diverse platforms is practically impossible.
 Several roadblocks stood in the way:

 1. **Data overload**: Peacebuilders needed a reliable way to gather, organize, and filter vast streams of social media data.